Anthony Davis scores 37, leads Lakers past Sixers 120-107 - WHIZ News

 76ers: Richardson is in the NBA’s concussion protocol after colliding with teammate Alec Burks in Sunday’s loss to the Clippers. … Embiid missed his third straight game with a sprained left shoulder. … Simmons missed his fifth straight game with a lower back injury.

-Lakers: Alex Caruso missed his second straight game with a sore right hamstring.
-The injury to LA’s versatile backup guard isn’t thought to be serious. … Los Angeles plays its next six games at Staples Center, with a “road” game against the Clippers on Sunday. … Davis played despite a sore right knee.
+Lakers: Alex Caruso missed his second straight game with a sore right hamstring. … Los Angeles plays its next six games at Staples Center, with a “road” game against the Clippers on Sunday. … Davis played despite a sore right knee that kept him out of LA’s last game. … Dwight Howard had 11 points without missing a shot at the line or in the field.

 UP NEXT